knz13/pytifications-js/README.md

         ]
     ])

     const secondCallback = () => {
+        //editing the message from stored variable
-        console.log("thank you for using pytifications :D")
+        msg.edit("thank you for using pytifications :D");

         /*Do not forget to call this method when you're done, it closes the pytifications event loop in the background*/ pytifications.terminate()
     }